-- 1. Click Start. - 2.
-Expand Administrative Tools, and click Hyper-V Manager. - 3.
+- 1. Click Start. - Expand Administrative Tools, and click Hyper-V Manager. - 3.
 From the Action menu, select Connect to Server. - 4.
 Accept the default of Local Computer, and click OK. - 5.
 From the Action menu, select New | Virtual Machine. - 6.
-On the Before You Begin page, click Next. - On the Specify Name and Location page, enter the name for your new virtual machine.
-Select Store the virtual machine in a different location, and specify a directory on the EqualLogic array. - 8.
-On the Assign Memory page, enter the amount of RAM, in MB, that you want to reserve for the virtual machine. - 9.
-On the Configure Networking page, choose Not Connected, and click Next. - 10.Set an appropriate size on the Connect Virtual Hard Disk page.
+On the Before You Begin page, click Next. - 7.
+On the Specify Name and Location page, enter the name for your new virtual machine.
+Accept the default location to store the Virtual machine, and click Next. - 8.
+On the Assign Memory page, enter the amount of RAM you want to reserve for the virtual machine, in MB. - 9.
+On the Configure Networking, choose Not Connected, and click Next. - 10.Set an appropriate size on the Connect Virtual Hard Disk page.
 Accept the other defaults, and click Next.
-You will be adding other hard disks later. - 11.On the Installation Options page, accept the default of Install an operating system later, and click Next. - 12.On the Completing the New Virtual Machine Wizard page, click Finish.
+You will be adding other hard disks later. - 11.On the installation Options page, accept the default of Install an operating system later, and click Next. - 12.On the Completing the New Virtual Machine Wizard page, click Finish.